Property investment in Singapore is popular. It is so popular that 20,000 people own 3 to 10 private residential properties in Singapore.

 - Rental Returns

-In this case, your tenant is indirectly paying for most or full of your mortgage loan if you choose to lease out.
+In this case, your tenant is indirectly paying for part of your mortgage loan if you choose to lease out.

 Property investment is not for everyone.
 It might be popular but it not suitable for some people.

-Being in the industry for more than 13 years, I can safely say that the majority of those people who bought PRIVATE properties in the past 10 years ago have made money.
+Being in the industry for more than 13 years, I can safely say that the majority of those people who bought PRIVATE properties in the past 10 years ago have made capital gains.

-Some made significant gains when they exited these recent 1-2 years thanks to the bullish market in 2018.
+Some made significant gains when they exited these recent 1-2 years thanks to the en-bloc fever and bullish market in 2018.